fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/11_classes/13_friends.md

 ## recommendation

-Too many friends defeat the purpose of encapsulation.
+In addition to not-so-straightforward rules, too many friends defeat the purpose of encapsulation.
 Don't use them unless necessary.
 Friends, thanks to unlimited access can break class invariants.

 Common situations and how to fix them:

 - If two classes friend each other, they probably should be rewritten as one class
-- If one class has many friends, it should provide instead public methods that offer functionality which is implemented in friends
+- If one class has many friends, it should provide instead public methods that offer functionality which is needed by friends

 Legitimate uses of friends: